Getting your financial affairs in order

 Build up savings or get the right insurance

-It’s really important to have some money set aside to deal with unexpected emergencies if you can.
+It’s important to have some money set aside to deal with unexpected emergencies if you can.
 However, if you’re living on a lower or fixed income it can be harder to build up savings.

 Reviewing your budget might free up some money that you could save in an easy access savings account.